How to budget effectively before leasing a commercial space

 2. Create a forecast

 Now that you have a more complete sense of the numbers, plug them into an income statement forecast for each year of the lease term.
 It’s helpful to break out each item related to the new location to get a good sense of where your costs are and how you expect them to fluctuate over time.
-(For valuable tips on cash flow management, be sure to download BDC’s free eBook, Master your cash flow.)
+(For valuable tips on cash flow management, be sure to download BDC’s free guide, Taking Control of Your Cash Flow.)

 Then, evaluate whether the expense makes sense based on projected revenues.
 Also, input the same numbers into your prior year’s income statement to see how they would have affected your profitability.